<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Every few months, a hotel chain calls me to “award me a free four-night trip” to some fabulous destination.
 As soon as I hear the words, I am confident the person is inviting me to sit through a pitch for a timeshare, something that has zero interest to me.

-The level of difficulty in gaining a meeting increases if your pitch for a meeting reminds them of their unsatisfactory experiences with salespeople who wasted their time.
+The level of difficulty in gaining a sales meet increases if your pitch for a meeting reminds them of their unsatisfactory experiences with salespeople who wasted their time.

 You Didn’t Trade Enough Value